 LENGTH Quantifies the length deduction in tenths of metres.
 TOP Quantifies in rads the diameter deduction for the top end.
 BUTT Quantifies in rads the diameter deduction for the butt end.
-D-DEFECT TYPE Identifies the type of decay in the piece.
+D-DEFECT Identifies the type of decay in the piece.
 Must be recorded whenever a deduction has been recorded.
+TYPE whenever a deduction has been recorded.